vesoft-inc/nebula-docs/docs-2.0/reuse/source_install-nebula-graph-by-rpm-or-deb.md

 {{ ent.ent_begin }}

-## Configure the address of license management
+## Step 3: Configure the address of the License Manager

 !!! enterpriseonly

     This step is required only for NebulaGraph Enterprise.

-In the Meta service configuration file (`nebula-metad.conf`) of NebulaGraph, set the value of `license_manager_url` to the host IP and port number `9119` where the license management tool is located, e.g. `192.168.8.100:9119`.
+In the Meta service configuration file (`nebula-metad.conf`) of NebulaGraph, set the value of `license_manager_url` to the host IP and port number `9119` where the License Manager ([LM](../9.about-license/2.license-management-suite/3.license-manager.md)) is located, e.g. `192.168.8.100:9119`.
 {{ ent.ent_end }}

 ## Next to do